 A Tale of two facades - The owners of this house had very different opinions about the genre their remade Rambler would ultimately assume.
 Both were agreed on the size and disposition of the new work.
 But the final style of the house was very much a point of conjecture.
 One was a fan of the traditional Revival styles found in Seaside, Florida, a favorite family vacation destination.
-The other was inspired by a more modern vernacular.
+The other was inspired by a Gabled-Modern vernacular.

 Ultimately, the design solution combines both styles into one cohesive composition.
 Being a corner lot, the home owners preferred the two public facing sides be traditional to better relate with the immediate neighbors and neighborhood.
 The rear, very much hidden from the public eye, is in sharp contrast.
 It departs from the other facades in both form and material.
 The angular rear geometry is a literal reflection of the buildable area limits allowed by zoning.
 The remaining unbuilt area provided just enough space for a functional garage with much needed storage.